About In-Person Worship

 - For those participating via livestream, Communion is available to pick up on Sunday with prior registration by Friday at 12 noon.
 Check the Digital Worship page for the current Communion registration link.

-- Church in the Lot family services will continue monthly through November.
+- Church in the Lot family services will occur twice a month beginning January 2021.

 - You can still schedule and host a backyard Eucharist.
 View details here »